 Hello Everyone!
 Happy to see you here.
 I welcome you on board.
 In this tutorial, I’ll walk you through the Water Sensor Library for Proteus.
-You’ll never find this library in the proteus library before, and I’m introducing it the very first time.
-I’m doing this to help you better understand the working of sensors with proteus simulation.
+You won't find this library in the proteus software, and we are introducing it for the very first time.
+It will help you to better understand the working/ operation of the water sensor.

-If you think proteus library of some commonly used sensors is not available in proteus already, you can share your suggestions in the section below, I’ll try my best to create and share that library from the get-go in easy to read and easy to digest tutorial.
+If you want a proteus library of any sensor, that is not available in proteus already, you can share it in the comments below, I’ll try my best to create and share that library asap.

 Before I go further, it’s better to scratch and get a hold of what is a water sensor?
-A water sensor is a device used to detect the presence of water.
+A water sensor is an electronic sensor, used to detect the presence of water.
 It detects the water by measuring the water's electrical conductivity.
-These sensors are mainly used to ward off the flow of water in case any leakage happens, thus informing the entire circuit by sending a signal of the water presence.
-This device is mainly used for detecting water level, rainfall, and water leakage.
+These sensors are mainly used to ward off the flow of water in case any leakage happens.
+This device is mainly used for detecting water levels, rainfall, and water leakage.

 Let’s dive in and study how to download and simulate Water Sensor Library For Proteus.